How to use a bicycle air gauge (air pressure gauge) and how to read the memory

 hybrid bikes manufactured by bicycle manufacturers that produce road bikes and other sport bikes often have French style valves on the tire tubes, which allow you to check the air pressure, but some manufacturers use English style valves on their hybrid bikes.

 However, some hybrid bikes from some manufacturers use “English style” valves.
-Appropriate air pressure is stamped on the tires of hybrid bikes as well, but as mentioned earlier, English style valves cannot be used to check air pressure, so even if you buy an air gauge for a cross bike with English style valves, you will not be able to check the air pressure.
+Appropriate air pressure is stamped on the tires of hybrid bikes as well, but as mentioned earlier, English style valves cannot be used to check air pressure, so even if you buy an air gauge for a hybrid bike with English style valves, you will not be able to check the air pressure.

-If you want to manage tire pressure on a cross bike, replace the wheels, tires and tubes with French ones.
+If you want to manage tire pressure on a hybrid bike, replace the wheels, tires and tubes with French ones.
 Some hybrid bikes have the same wheel width as road bikes, so you can use wheels, tires and tubes for road bikes.

 In the case of sports bicycles such as road bikes, where air pressure is important, low air pressure can cause a puncture on the rim, while too high air pressure can cause a tube burst.